-- Jeff the Killer of Creepypasta fame practically has "GO TO SLEEP" as his catchphrase for when he, well, puts people to sleep.
+- Jeff the Killer of Creepypasta fame has "GO TO SLEEP" as his catchphrase for when he, well, puts people to sleep.

 - The immortal elves in Tales of MU don't like to talk about dying.
 The pale-skinned surface elves "take leave" when ennui sets in.
 Their dark-skinned cousins "greet the goddess".

 - In Within the Wires, what goes on in the Extensive Studies Lab is referred to only as "Carpentry".
 Because between the use of anaesthetics and jaw restraints, all you can hear are noises that sound like carpentry.
 The smell of sawdust is how you can tell if actual carpentry is taking place.